SaxoCatto/KTLT/README.md

 # How to play
 What do you mean by this.
 It is f*king Sudoku.
 The Vanilla one of course.
-The gist of it is that, in a map like 9x9, the player wins when there is no single column, row or diagonal that contains two of the same number
+The gist of it is that, in a map like 9x9, the player wins when there is no single column, row that contains two of the same number.
+For the 9x9 map, no 3x3 boxes must have the same number also.

 Eg:
 ```bash